fluxcd/website/content/en/blog/2022-04-04-march-update/index.md

 It's the beginning of April 2022 - let's recap together what happened in March - it has been a lot!

+**Update:** Earlier versions of this post referred to the pre-KubeCon Bug Bash.
+Unfortunately we had to cancel our participation.

 ## News in the Flux family

 ### Source API getting more mature in Flux 0.28